8-bit-sheep/googleAnalyticsR/README.md

 A new Google Analytics R library using the new v4 of the Google Analytics Reporting API.
 Built using [`googleAuthR`](https://github.com/MarkEdmondson1234/googleAuthR).
 The successor to [`shinyga`](https://github.com/MarkEdmondson1234/shinyga) it allows online OAuth2 authentication within Shiny apps, along with new features such as batching and compatibility with other Google APIs.

+## Wasson?

-Work is currently focused on getting feature parity with `shinyga` such as the GA Management API features.
+Work is currently focused on implementing all the v4 API features.
+Segments still not supported.

-Please log any problems here in the issues tracker.
+Its still experimental so use at your own risk, but if you do please log any problems here in the issues tracker.

+The v3 API calls are all pretty robust now, so when the v4 is finished I will submit to CRAN.

 ## Other GA R libraries